 How Okay Is it to Use Competitor Org Charts?

-I’m writing this post because we heard from someone recently who thought we obtain might org charts from employees of those organizations.
+I’m writing this post because we heard from someone recently who thought we might obtain competitor org charts from employees of those organizations.

 We do not.